Jeremy Tam: Background

-Tam grew up in Hong Kong, and his ancestral hometown in Dongguan, Guangdong.
-Tam graduated with honours from the University of Queensland, where he earned a bachelor's degree in Mechanical and Space Engineering.
+Tam grew up in Hong Kong.
 According to Tam, his great-grandparents and grandfather had moved to Hong Kong to escape from political prosecution in Mainland China.
+He graduated with honours from the University of Queensland, where he earned a bachelor's degree in Mechanical and Space Engineering.
 He then attended the University of New South Wales in Australia, where he graduated with a master's degree in Transport Engineering.
 He became the first Chinese person to serve on the executive committee of the Hong Kong Aircrew Officers Association, the Cathay Pacific pilots' union and an organisation committed to fighting for the equal pay and fair treatment of Chinese and foreign pilots, aircraft parking regulations, energy conservation, and environmental protection initiatives in the airline industry.

 In 2013, Tam created a Facebook page for sharing aviation knowledge and communicating with the media about issues in the airline industry.
 In 2014, Tam released his first book, an introduction to the airline industry and a guide to becoming a pilot.
 He donated the royalty income from the book to the Hong Kong Air Cadet Corps to establish a scholarship to allow young people to attend flight school.
 Over that year, Tam also co-produced a 13-episode series titled "Uncovering the Aviation Accident Mysteries," which aired on Radio Television Hong Kong.